Search Free St. Clair County Records: Court, Divorce, Arrests & More

 Although offenders may sometimes fail to provide their correct address or any other information, this search is a very good tool – and if someone thinks that they have the correct information about a non-compliant offender, they can always reach out to law enforcement and let them know.

-The Department of Justice has a nationwide sex offender search, too.14 It’s a free online platform that helps individuals uncover information about sex offenders throughout the whole country, either by location or name.
+The Department of Justice has a Nationwide Sex Offender Search, too.14 It’s a free online platform that helps individuals uncover information about sex offenders throughout the whole country, either by location or name.

-The BOP (Federal Bureau of Prisons) has a free inmate locator tool so that people can look up information about current and former federal inmates.15 This platform covers all 50 states, and users can search by name or assigned BOP number.
 A screenshot of the BOP inmate locator offered by the Federal Bureau of Prisons, where the user can obtain a federal offender database to find a subject’s historical criminal details at the federal level.

 Source: Federal Bureau of Prisons15

 Similar to the criminal history search, St. Clair County court records can also be looked up and consulted.
-The Circuit Clerk’s Office makes a free public records search available online to anyone interested in taking a closer look at a court case.16
+The Circuit Clerk’s Office makes a Free Public Records Search available online to anyone interested in taking a closer look at a court case.16

 This search tool enables searches for criminal cases, civil cases, and other court dockets.
 When looking for criminal or civil cases, users can start their searches by name when the case number isn’t known.
 Court dockets need to be searched by date or attorney name.